 After destroying the six robot masters, a seventh level will open up.
 It may seem like this is the “last” stage but it’s far from it.
 Defeating the six robot masters always gave me blue balls, teasing with the end of the game, but instead I was greeted with four more stages complete with insanely hard bosses, fighting the six robot masters again, and then finally Dr. Wily.

 The music fits perfectly with each stage, giving Mega Man an encouraging tune to slaughter enemies.
 I recently interviewed Manami Matsumae, game composer of Mega Man.
-She shed some insight into how she got started at Capcom and what the process was to creating the Mega Man sound effects.
+She shed some insight into how she got started at Capcom and what the process was of creating the Mega Man sound effects.

 Mega Man Bosses: